 We invest only in biomedical research studies and infrastructure projects that will help lead to:

 ▪ a better understanding of underlying disease mechanisms

 ▪ safe and effective forms of treatment

 We actively seek researchers who will examine these underlying disease mechanisms.
 This must be our top priority if we are to obtain a better understanding of this disease and discover effective forms of treatment.

-Further information relating to the kind of research we believe should be supported can be read for free in ‘What do we know about the causes of ME/CFS?’ written by ME Association medical advisor, Dr Charles Shepherd.
+Further information relating to the kind of research we believe should be supported can be read for free in ‘What do we know about the causes of ME/CFS?’ written by ME Association medical adviser Dr Charles Shepherd.

 For a more comprehensive and fully referenced review of medical and research knowledge to date, we strongly recommend ‘ME/CFS/PVFS: An Exploration of the Key Clinical Issues’ written by Dr Charles Shepherd and consultant neurologist Dr Abhijit Chaudhuri and now in its ninth edition.